floidenergy/jy-jai-anime/temp/to learn later.md

-scooping
+scooping !=
-callbacks
+callbacks !=

 passing function to another function

-refrence and value
+reference and value

 == === and how type coercion works